Bergen Aquarium: Stunning Fish Portraits

 I traveled to Bergen at the end of a long winter, and the city was covered in snow.
 It was probably the coldest day of my journey when I decided to visit the Aquarium.
 I didn’t know what to expect, but I always wanted to shoot some fish portraits.
 Moreover, I had my small Ricoh GR ii with me, and I was unsure if the camera could take some decent photos.
 But I thought of trying anyway.

 The Bergen Aquarium is located in a peaceful spot on the edge of the city center.
-You enter the museum through its shop, and there you can buy a ticket.
+You enter the museum through its shop, where you can purchase a ticket.
 After a short walk outside, where you can see penguins and sea lions, it’s time to enter the main hall.
 And that’s where the fish tanks are.

 *Some links are affiliate links.
 It means that if you buy something, I might earn a small commission at no additional cost to you.